-Disease Period of Exclusion Chicken Pox Until all vesicles are scabbed and absence of fever Conjunctivitis (Pink Eye) 24 hours after medical treatment has begun Impetigo (For large area of multiple site infection) 24 hr. after medical treatment has begun; draining sores must be covered while in school Ringworm 24 hours after treatment has begun; no contact sports until lesions are gone Scarlet Fever At least 24 hours after treatment has begun and temperature has been normal for 24 hours Strep Throat At least 24 hours after treatment has begun and temperature has been normal for 24 hours Scabies 12 hours after proper medical treatment has begun Pediculosis (Head Lice) Re-admit as soon as shampoo treatment has been used and school nurse has confirmed that all nits have been removed (Ask nurse about separate procedure.)
+Disease Period of Exclusion Chicken Pox Until all vesicles are scabbed and absence of fever Conjunctivitis (Pink Eye) 24 hours after medical treatment has begun Impetigo (For large area of multiple site infection) 24 hr. after medical treatment has begun; draining sores must be covered while in school Ringworm 24 hours after treatment has begun; no contact sports until lesions are gone Scarlet Fever At least 24 hours after treatment has begun and temperature has been normal for 24 hours Strep Throat At least 24 hours after treatment has begun and temperature has been normal for 24 hours Scabies 12 hours after proper medical treatment has begun Pediculosis (Head Lice) Students are not permitted to return to school until they have used a medicated lice shampoo treatment.
+Exclude child from attendance at school or any early childhood program one day after their first treatment with a medicated head lice product (either over the counter or prescription).
 Acute Gastro- enteritis Virus (diarrhea, vomiting) Children who are vomiting will be sent home and remain home until vomiting subsides.
 Acute diarrhea episodes will be assessed individually.
 Fever Children with fevers greater than 100.4 will be sent home and remain home until fever free (less than 100.4).
 Children with a fever less than 100.4 during the course of the school day will be permitted to rest and return to class provided they have no other symptoms of infection.
-Covid Children diagnosed with Covid will be asked to quarantine for 5 days from the initial symptom and wear a mask for 5 days after quarantine.
-Report positive cases to the school secretary and nurse.
-Children exposed to Covid should be monitored for symptoms for 10 days.
-If symptoms develop, the district suggests you get the child tested.
+Covid Updated guidelines may be found at www.goldenrams.com/Page/5543